takram-design-engineering/three-geospatial/packages/core/WEBGPU.md

 A node that outputs geometry velocity in the current camera’s UV and depth.
 Unlike `VelocityNode` in Three.js’s examples, model view matrices of objects are computed on the CPU, so it does not suffer from precision issues when working with large coordinates such as meter-scale ECEF coordinates.

-This is not compatible with `VelocityNode` in Three.js’s examples, which outputs velocity in NDC and lacks depth output.

 → [Source](/packages/core/src/webgpu/HighpVelocityNode.ts)

 ```ts